JPauldo/gen-my-readme/sample/README.md

-# Generate My README
+# My Resume Builder

 ## Description

-This application will generate a README.
+It will build you a resume.

 ## Table of Contents